S

 on the Roads and Streets

-Misenum and Avernus and the canal from Avernus to Ostia, and with
+lake between Misenum and Avernus and the canal from Avernus to Ostia,

-a view to finishing these works, ordered all prisoners that were
+and with a view to finishing these works, ordered all prisoners

-anywhere confined in jail to be conveyed to Italy, and convicted
+that were anywhere confined in jail to be conveyed to Italy, and

 And again in Caligula:

-disfigured by branding marks, and then he condemned them to the
+people were first disfigured by branding marks, and then he condemned

-and who were sentenced ten years ago, will be assigned to various
+that are discovered and who were sentenced ten years ago, will be

 as follows:

-African province to Rome — and eager to please Diocletian Augustus,
+from the African province to Rome — and eager to please Diocletian

-who was determined to build Therma named after himself (hence,
+Augustus, who was determined to build Therma named after

-the Diocletian's Baths) — he first set about by persecuting
+himself (hence, the Diocletian's Baths) — he first set about

-Christians soldiers of that faith, forcing all, whether Romans or
+by persecuting Christians soldiers of that faith, forcing all, whether

-foreigners, to the degradation of forced labor, and in different
+Romans or foreigners, to the degradation of forced labor, and in

-places condemned them to quarrying stone or digging sand.
-At this
+different places condemned them to quarrying stone or digging sand.

-time lived a certain Christian, Thrason by name, a man of importance,
+At this time lived a certain Christian, Thrason by name, a man of

 worn out with weariness and hard labor, he would of his abundance